tomy27/ESGHub/README.md

 ##### home folder
 The **static folder** where the CSS, Javascript and media files live.
 I made 3 separate JS file for the different view/HTML render.
 The name contains script prefix and the name of the HTML file afterwards to distinguish them.
 Since there are not that many files and media here I did not made different folders for them, but in a real world application it is recommended.
 I left the stock.csv file here.
 The content of this csv was uploaded into a django model called Database.
 The code for uploading this csv is commented out in the views.py 'query' function.

 The **template folder** where the html files live.
 The layout contains the skeleton of the site with header, footer and body.
 It is extended later with the 3 different views.
 Index is for the landing page, result is for displaying the result of the query (ESG and financial data).
-The what_is_esg is short information site about ESG with
+The what_is_esg is short information site about ESG.

 **root**
 admin.py includes the models for modification and supervision.